 You must use the headings ID Number and Marks when you format the CSV, XLS or XLSX file for importing.
-If you're using information from another program, copy it to a new file and then format it as shown in CSV and XLS file formatting on the next page.
+If you're using information from another program, copy it to a new file and then format it as shown in File formatting on the facing page.